Lifestyle business photoshoot advice:

 Give your colleagues plenty of warning

-Never underestimate the vanity of humans!
+Never underestimate people’s vanity levels!
 Give them lots of warning that they may be photographed.
 There might also be some disruption should furniture need to be moved.
 Maybe you could book a meeting room for people to work in if they’re on a deadline?

 Want photos of staff working?
 Choose your personalities